 The Pros and Cons of Investing in Cryptocurrency

 CON: Regulators of major countries like the U.S., Russia, and China can have big impacts on cryptocurrency (they likely can’t crush it, but they can make life difficult for investors).
 The U.S. shutting down the Silk Road caused a crash in 2013 (popping a bubble that didn’t recover until 2017).
 In 2017 China began talking about banning ICOs (crowdfunding for new coins) and gave signals of disapproval (bringing the price of a Bitcoin from $5k to $4k in a matter of hours).
-Currently cryptocurrency trading is legal in the U.S., Russia, and China (although that could change), and the U.S. and Russia have been fairly friendly toward cryptocurrency… but keep in mind governments can influence the price (even when all other signals are good).
+Currently, cryptocurrency trading is legal in the U.S., Russia, and China (although that could change), and the U.S. and Russia have been fairly friendly toward cryptocurrency but keep in mind governments can influence the price (even when all other signals are good).

 PRO: Cryptocurrency is, despite all its risks, perhaps the most exciting asset of the 21st century.
 A decentralized digital currency that works on the very interesting and likely here-to-stay blockchain technology.
-There are a thousand reasons to be excited about cryptocurrency, but also real reason to be conservative in your investment strategy.
+There are a thousand reasons to be excited about cryptocurrency, but also reasons to be conservative in your investment strategy.
 Don’t dump your whole 401k into cryptocurrency, but don’t be scared to get a toe wet with a small investment you are comfortable losing (to join in the fun and to learn more now, so you have the know-how later).

 CON: The attitude of crypto investors seems to change with the wind.
-A bit of bad news in term of regulations tends to send prices into a tailspin one day, but the same news another day might have no effect.
+A bit of bad news in terms of regulations tends to send prices into a tailspin one day, but the same news another day might have no effect.
 Join a given cryptocurrency group on social media, and you’ll note it goes from hot-to-cold with the weather.
 The market is somewhat “finicky.”